> CONTENTS

 The Boxes

 Something you're certain of.
-The thing you'd stake the argument on.
-Use sparingly — if everything is a signal, nothing is.
+Use sparingly, if everything is a signal, nothing is.

 > USAGE RULES

 Boxes earn their place.
-If the text before the box doesn't build to it, the box doesn't land.
+If the prose before doesn't build to the box, the box doesn't land.
+A box that restates the paragraph above it is the paragraph wearing a costume.

 Format Rules